thilko/gradle-springdoc-plugin/README.md

 Not yet implemented / TODOs
 =======================
 - [ ] Support all spring mvc annotations
-- [ ] Display example requests/responses as JSON
+- [ ] Fill example request/response with data
 - [ ] Send example request to a remote resource